Erfaniaa/compilers-course-project/README.md

 - This project was done by [Ali Mirjahani](https://github.com/alimirjahani7) and [Erfan Alimohammadi](https://github.com/erfaniaa) in 2019 for the [Shahid Beheshti University](http://en.sbu.ac.ir) Compilers Course project.
 - You can modify the codes and produce your own programming language.
 There are not much hard-codes, so editing the language grammar would be easy.
 Grammar rules files have ".in" extension in the repository.
-- There are no switch-case statements in the scanner FSM part.
+- There are no switch-case statements in the scanner finite-state machine part.
 Just draw your DFA graph on a paper, and enter the graph nodes and edges in the scanner; it will work for you!
+So, modifying scanner DFA (adding and removing edges) doesn't take time from you.
 - This project uses a LL(1) parser (which is implemented by us) and a LALR parser (which is lark-parser, for parsing the boolean expressions).
 It switches between these two parsers, according to its state.